kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

           - cluster1
 ```

-Since an empty `clusterLabelSelector` topology will choose all exist clusters as target clusters, you can just enable the addon without `clsuters` parameter:
+Since an empty `clusterLabelSelector` topology will choose all exist clusters as target clusters, you can just enable the addon without `clsuters` parameter to install it to all clusters:

 ```shell
 $ vela addon enable <addon-name>